ibm-cloud-docs/Registry/ts_image_timeout.md

 The {{site.data.keyword.cloud_notm}} console timed out while it was trying to list all your images.
 The most likely cause of the timeout is that the account has a large number of images.
 For help with managing the number of images see, [Cleaning up your namespaces](/docs/Registry?topic=Registry-registry_retention).

 {: tsResolve}
 You can run the [`ibmcloud cr image-list`](/docs/Registry?topic=container-registry-cli-plugin-containerregcli#bx_cr_image_list) command to see all the images in the account because the CLI does not have a timeout.
-Also, consider adding the `--restrict` option to reduce the scope of the list and increase performance.
+Also, consider adding the `--restrict` and  `--no-va` options to reduce the scope of the list and increase performance.